durability-labs/archivist-docs/learn/whitepaper.md

 This structure affords a great deal of flexibility in how peers choose to communicate and encode datasets, and is key in creating a p2p network which can support multiple concurrent p2p client versions and can therefore be upgraded seamlessly.

 **Metadata.** Codex stores dataset metadata in descriptors called **manifests**.
 Those are currently kept separate from the dataset itself, in a manner similar to BitTorrent's _torrent files_.
-They contain metadata on a number of attributes required to describe and properly process the dataset, such as the Merkle roots for both the content (SHA256) and proof ($\postwo$) trees, the number of blocks contained in the dataset, the block size, erasure coding parameters, and the datasets' MIME-type.
+They contain metadata on a number of attributes required to describe and properly process the dataset, such as the Merkle roots for both the content (SHA256) and proof ($\text{Poseidon2}$) trees, the number of blocks contained in the dataset, the block size, erasure coding parameters, and the datasets' MIME-type.
 Although the CID of a dataset is largely independent of its manifest, a dataset can neither be decoded nor properly verified without it.

 Manifests are currently stored as content-addressable blocks in Codex and treated similarly to datasets: nodes holding the manifest of a given dataset will advertise its CID onto the DHT, which is computed by taking a SHA256 hash of the manifest's contents.
 Since manifests are they stored separate from the dataset, however, they can also be exchanged out-of-band, like torrent files can.